aishoot/LeetCode_Python3/README.md

-# OnlineJudgeSolutions
+# LeetCode Solutions
-Solutions of some programming competition and business interview problems.

-## Files
-* SenseTime-Ace-Coder-Challenge---Solutions.pdf: solutions of SenseTime Ace Coder Challenge in April 2018.
-(In Chinese: ”商汤”在线编程挑战赛)
+LeetCode solutions using Python3.

 *More problems and solutions will be uploaded soon!*